 This post may contain affiliate links.
 Please see our disclosure policy.

-Air Fryer Pierogies is easily one of the most requested recipes we get asked to make.
-These soft pillow-like treats are made with potatoes and cheese and are a delicious quick snack, side dish, or meal on their own.
+Air Fryer Pierogies are a fast and delicious way to enjoy this classic comfort food.
+These soft pillow-like treats are made with potatoes and cheese and are a delicious, quick snack, side dish, or meal on their own.
+Ready in under 15 minutes, it’s the perfect side dish or easy meal solution.

 Golden puffed pierogies served on a white plate with a side of sour cream.